astropy/astroquery/docs/simbad/simbad.rst

 A warning about big queries
 ---------------------------
 The SIMBAD database has limited querying capacity.
-If you spam them with queries, you may be temporary blacklisted.
+If you spam the server with queries, you may be temporary blacklisted.
 The rate limit may vary, but you should not submit more than ~5-10 queries per second.

 If you want to perform large queries, we suggest using vectorized queries when possible.
 You can pass `~astroquery.simbad.core.Simbad.query_region`